 There are many processes that can mimic cellulitis (PubMed).

-And at least 30% of the time the diagnosis of cellulits is wrong.
-(PubMed).
-As was noted, all that glitters is not gold, all legs that are red, hot and swollen are not cellulitis.
+And at least 30% of the time the diagnosis of cellulitis is wrong (PubMed).
+As was noted by JRR Tolkien, all that glitters is not gold, all legs that are red, hot and swollen are not cellulitis.

-Trauma, often minor.
-Chronic edema for any reason, but classically from to lymph node dissection, leads to recurrent group A streptococcal infections.
+Chronic edema for any reason, but classically from lymph node dissection, leads to recurrent group A streptococcal infections.
 And ONLY streptococcal infections.
 It isn't osteomyelitis and it sure as hell isn't MRSA.
 It's recurrent STREPTOCOCCAL cellulitis in an edematous extremity.

 Warm weather is a risk (PubMed) for cellulitis and wound infections.

 Any chronic skin disease.
 Patients with psoriasis or atopic dermatitis usually are colonized with (PubMed).
 Diabetic foot infection is discussed here.
-Necrotizing fascitis is discussed here.
+Necrotizing fasciitis is discussed here.
 Carbuncles are discussed here.